Look at this as less of a checklist and more as a guide to the kind of information that should be included:

 2. Consider primary and secondary target consumers.

-5. Brand analysis (provided by account manager)
+5. Brand analysis (provided by account director)

-1. Assess the Brand using the 4 P’s analysis
+1. Assess the Brand using the 4 P’s analysis.

 6. Paid Media analysis (provided by media director)